 1. He takes a long time to fall asleep at nap time or doesn’t fall asleep at all.

 My son started having trouble napping around age 3.5.
 He would roll around in his bed, kick the wall, or get up and start wandering around.
 At first, it made me angry, and I would try to force him to nap.
-Soon, though, I realized that he was, sadly, growing out of naps, and I had to come up with a solution fast.
+Soon, though, I realized that he was, sadly, growing out of naps.
+I had to come up with a solution fast.

 2. She takes a long time to fall asleep at bedtime or doesn’t seem tired.

 When my daughter was about four, she would go to bed at night without a fight, but she couldn’t fall asleep for the longest time.
-She would stay up singing and telling herself stories, which was cute for the first few evenings but then became a bit annoying (OMG, PLEASE GO TO SLEEP!).
+She would stay up singing and telling herself stories.
+This was cute for the first few evenings but then became a bit annoying (OMG, PLEASE GO TO SLEEP!).
 After I transitioned her to quiet time, she was out like a light at bedtime.
 And all was right with the world.

 3. He can skip his nap and not turn into a terrorist.